 Today, nearly every medical procedure, surgery, and treatment requires the patient to sign a consent form.
 Most, if not all, of those forms claim to release the medical personnel and facility from legal liability in the event that something goes wrong, but do these kinds of forms really protect doctors from medical malpractice suits?
-A closer look at how release forms affect liability may reveal some surprising answers.
+A closer look from our LA medical malpracitce lawyers at how release forms affect liability may reveal some surprising answers.

 What are Consent Forms and Informed Consent?

 A consent form is a pre-prepared form that includes blanks for the physician and patient to fill in specific details, such as names and addresses.
 The primary purpose of the form is to establish the patient’s permission, prior to undergoing a particular procedure.
 As such, the form details the procedure to be performed and the possible complications that may arise from or during the procedure.
 Most consent forms advise the patient that they could lose their life during the procedure and this disclaimer is included on consent forms for even the most routine and simple operations.